telerik/ajax-docs/controls/htmlchart/functionality/axes/logarithmic-axis.md

 # Logarithmic Axis

-This help article explains how to use a logarithmic axis in the **RadHtmlChart** control.
+This help article explains how to use a logarithmic axis in the [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) control.
 The feature is available since Q3 2014.

 A logarithmic axis is a special numeric axis that transforms the actual values by using a logarithmic function with a particular base.
 The purpose of the logarithmic axis is to display values that cover different orders of magnitude in a more convenient way because it lets large values display together with small values in a more condensed scale than the default linear axis.